flareed/webtintuc-2022/Backend/Readme-Backend.md

 ## Connect and update database

-## Connect to database
+First, we need create a new database
     Open MySQL --> Create a new database, set:
         Name database: article_website
         Charset: utf8mb4
         Collation: utf8bm4_unicode

-Return to terminal, type:
+Then, return to terminal, type:

 ```bash
 py manage.py makemigrations myApp